 But they’re also flexible and light, which makes them perfect for quick-speed workouts.
 Since the insole is detachable, you can swap it out for an insert or personalized orthotic.
 Overall, runners agree that Wave Rider shoes are cozy, reliable, and a great choice for long runs.

-The shoe offers the best outstanding grip, cushioning, breathability, and durability.
+The shoe offers outstanding grip, cushioning, breathability, and durability.
 Mesh and TPU are mostly used to create the upper.
 You are stabilized by the mesh, which also secures your feet in a cozy position.
 Wide feet benefit from the roomier fit that TPU provides.
 This tennis shoe is the best option for players with wide feet in terms of fitness.
-Additionally, it offers excellent padding and is very comfy.
+Additionally, it offers excellent padding and is very comfortable.
 They would be fun to wear if you are brash or drag your toes.

 The insole has a distinctive shape with numerous layers of comfort and cushioning.
 When wearing these shoes for play, the underfoot is smooth and enjoyable.
 On the other side, the outsole offers strong traction that will help you maintain a good grip on the court.